 “I’m dreading this speech.
 I’m going to be crap at it and start shaking and sweating.”

-Replace it with a more useful suggestion as if you were talking to your best mate such as,
+Replace it with a more useful suggestion as if you were talking to your best friend such as,

 “I know the people I’m speaking about so well.
 I have lots of funny and interesting things to say that the guests at the wedding are looking forward to hearing.”